DevrexLabs/Fig/README.md

    }
 ```

-The RefillInterval and EnableEspressoMachine parameters must be provided.
-The `Greeting`` property is assigned a default which means it can be overriden.
+the `RefillInterval` and `EnableEspressoMachine` parameters are required while the `Greeting` property is optional.

 ## Retrieving values by key

+For simple applications with just a few parameters defining a custom class could be considered over-engineering.
+In this case you can retrieve values directly by key, either as strings or converted to a desired type.

 ```csharp
   //Or grab directly by key
   var key = "CoffeeRefillInterval";